polakowo/plnx-grabber/README.md

 ```

 * Collections in MongoDB are named by their pairs
-* If no `overwrite` parameter passed, extend the collection either by newer or older records
+* If no `drop` parameter passed, extend the collection either by newer or older records

 Extend both collection's ends to completely fill a time period:
 ```python